General Terms and Conditions

 Weeks 9 - 16 0% of the unused meal/dining dollars charges are refunded.

 Refunds will be applied to the account at Student Financial Services.
+If there is any usage on a meal plan, the account may be charged a Meal Plan Cancellation Tax which is determined by both the amount of the meal plan that was use and the reason for leaving the University.
 Any unused Dining Dollars balance at the end of the spring semester is forfeited.

 Tiger Bucks Refund